Mike Colalillo: Post military service

 After his discharge from the Army, Colalillo moved back to Duluth, Minnesota, where he married Lina Nissila on November 16, 1945.
 The couple had two daughters and a son.
 In 1946, Colalillo was employed by the Interlake Iron Company as a coal dump laborer and in 1950 he suffered a serious injury when his hand was caught on a conveyor belt which caused permanent damage, making his hand nearly useless.
 After his injury, Colalillo worked as a longshoreman, and in 1987, he retired from the Duluth Port Authority.

 Death

 Colalillo died on December 30, 2011, at the Ecumen Bayshore Care Center.
 He is buried at Forest Hill Cemetery in Duluth, Minnesota.
 He was Minnesota's last living Medal of Honor recipient.

 Medal of Honor

 Awards and decorations

-SGT Colalillo was awarded through out his military career the following:
+SGT Colalillo was awarded throughout his military career the following: